Chapter President Iris Biggers Sergeant, U.S. Marine Corps (Prior Service)

-Chapter President Kathleen Ables Major, U.S. Marine Corps (Retired)
+Chapter Past President Kathleen Ables Major, U.S. Marine Corps (Retired)

 Chuck and Kathleen married in May 1971.
 In August 1971, they both attended Amphibious Warfare School (AWS) in Quantico.
 (It's believed that they were the first married couple to attend AWS together.)
 At AWS, both had to write a staff study, so since she was tired of explaining what women Marines did, Kathleen’s staff study dealt with training women officers at The Basic School (TBS).